 - 1. Shut down the lights and engine.
-See Shutting Down the Unit. - If the trailer is going to be moved, it is recommended that the mast is turned so the lights face toward the back of the unit.
+See Shutting Down the Unit. - 2.
+If the unit is going to be moved, it is recommended that the mast is turned so the lights face the rear of the unit.
 To rotate the mast: - Loosen the mast rotation knob. - b.
-Rotate the mast until the white arrows are aligned and the metal stop tabs are touching.
-The winch and lights should be facing toward the back of the unit.

-- c.
-Tighten the mast rotation knob. - Press and hold the winch control toggle switch downward to collapse the mast to its lowest position.
-Verify the electrical cord does not get caught in, or pinched by, the mast while it is being lowered.
+Rotate the mast until the white arrows are aligned and the metal stop tabs are touching. - c.
+Tighten the mast rotation knob. - Turn upper mast winch handle counterclockwise to collapse the mast to its lowest position.
+Verify the coiled electrical cord does not get caught in, or pinched by, the mast while it is being lowered.